-To get started, go to Management > Remote Clusters.
+To get started, open the menu, then go to Stack Management > Elasticsearch > Remote Clusters.

 Add a remote clusteredit

 A remote cluster connection works by configuring a remote cluster and connecting to a limited number of nodes, called seed nodes, in that cluster.
 Alternatively, you can define a single proxy address for the remote cluster.

 By default, a cross-cluster request, such as a cross-cluster search or replication request, fails if any cluster in the request is unavailable.
 To skip a cluster when its unavailable, set Skip if unavailable to true.

 Once you add a remote cluster, you can configure cross-cluster replication to reproduce indices in the remote cluster on a local cluster.

 To create an index pattern to search across clusters, use the same syntax that you’d use in a raw cross-cluster search request in Elasticsearch: <cluster-names>:<pattern>.
 See Creating an index pattern for examples.